Table of Contents

 2. Business Essentials in Core Business Functions

 Every organization divides work into functions.
 Marketing attracts customers.
 Sales converts interest into revenue.
 Operations produces and delivers products.
 Finance manages resources.
 Human resources develops talent.
-These functions operate most effectively when they share common Business Essentials like clarity, accountability, and collaboration.
+These core business functions operate most effectively when they share common Business Essentials like clarity, accountability, and collaboration.
 Without these foundations, functional silos emerge, communication breaks down, and performance suffers.

 Business Essentials create alignment across functions.
 When marketing and sales agree on target customers, campaigns generate qualified leads that convert efficiently.
 When operations and finance collaborate on capacity planning, companies avoid overinvestment.
 When human resources partners with leadership on succession planning, organizations maintain continuity.
 These connections matter more than functional excellence in isolation.